-Everyone had a purchase that you completely regretted once you came home?
+Everyone had a purchase that they completely regretted once they came home.
 Know that you don’t HAVE to keep it.
 You can simply return it to the store.

 It may cost a little extra effort, but it’s better than keeping something you don’t even want.